activist-org/activist/CONTRIBUTING.md

 > [!NOTE]
 > Feel free to contact the team in the [Development room on Matrix](https://matrix.to/#/!CRgLpGeOBNwxYCtqmK:matrix.org?via=matrix.org&via=acter.global&via=chat.0x7cd.xyz) if you're having problems getting your environment setup!

-> [!NOTE]
+> [!TIP]
-> For those using coding assistants, [LLMPROMPT.txt](https://github.com/activist-org/activist/blob/main/LLMPROMPT.txt) contains a good prompt to paste as context or add to your settings.
+> For those using LLM coding assistants, [LLMPROMPT.txt](https://github.com/activist-org/activist/blob/main/LLMPROMPT.txt) contains a good prompt to paste as context or add to your settings.

 <a id="using-yarn-or-python"></a>